scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Labwatch
 ========

-Finding the correct hyperparameter setting for machine learning algorithms is often done by trial and error even though it sometimes makes the difference between state-of-the-art performance or performance that is as good as random guessing.
+Finding the correct hyperparameter setting for machine learning algorithms is often done by trial and error even though it sometimes makes the difference between state-of-the-art performance and performance that is as bad as random guessing.
 A growing number of tools that can automate the optimization of hyperparameters have recently emerged, allowing users to define a searchspace and leave the search for good configurations to the optimizer, instead resorting to manual tuning.
-However, in practice each optimizer often requires users to adapt their code to a certain interface.
+However, in practice each optimizer requires users to adapt their code to a certain interface.
 Labwatch simplifies this process by integrating a unified interface to a variety of hyperparameter optimizers into Sacred.
 This allows for an easy integration of hyperparameter optimization into the daily workflow.